peta/turtle.tmbundle/README.md

 ## Graph visualization

-In order to use this functionality you must have a working installation of [Graphviz](http://graphviz.org) (especially the dot command) and the [Raptor RDF syntax library](http://librdf.org/raptor/).
+In order to use this functionality you need a working installation of [Graphviz](http://graphviz.org) (especially the dot command) and the [Raptor RDF syntax library](http://librdf.org/raptor/).
 When properly installed (locatable through PATHs) everything should work fine ootb.
 However, in some cases you must explicitly tell Textmate where to find them.
 You can do this by introducing two configuration variables (Textmate -> Preferences -> Variables):

 + `TM_DOT` absolute path to the dot binary (part of Graphviz)
 + `TM_RAPPER` absoluter path to the rapper binary (part of Raptor)